swmannepalli/MicrosoftFabric_HOL/fabric/Readme-shell.md

 ## Requirements

-* An Azure Account with the ability to create Fabric Workspace.
+* An Azure non-prod external account with the ability to create Fabric Workspace.
 * A Power BI with Fabric License to host Power BI reports.
 * Make sure your Power BI administrator can provide service principal access on your Power BI tenant.
 * Make sure to register the following resource providers with your Azure Subscription: